DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/monsters/volenta_popofsky.md

 ---

 ## Campaign Arc
-1. **Month 2, Week 1 (Arc D):** Boss of the coffin-maker encounter.
+1. **Module 2, Session 1 (Arc D):** Boss of the coffin-maker encounter.
 Escapes at 0 HP.
-2. **Month 3, Week 3 (Arc O):** Present at Dinner at Ravenloft.
+2. **Module 3, Session 3 (Arc O):** Present at Dinner at Ravenloft.
 Manic with glee at seeing the party.
-3. **Month 4, Week 4 (Final Battle):** Optional encounter during the heist/final assault.
+3. **Module 4, Session 4 (Final Battle):** Optional encounter during the heist/final assault.
 Can be permanently killed inside Ravenloft.

 ---